SrijanBadhya/Debsoc/Running the PES Debsoc.md

-Sprinkle in stuff like Harry Potter motions
+Sprinkle in stuff like Harry Potter motions, PES motions (carefully), sugar daddy motions

 drop list of tried and tested motions here.
 Also include the high table discussion on motions.